Superman: Brainiac Attacks

 Superman: Brainiac Attacks is a 2006 American animated superhero film from Warner Bros.
 Animation.
 Released on June 20, 2006, as a marketing tie in with Superman Returns, the film features Superman battling the forces of Lex Luthor and Brainiac, and his relationship with Lois Lane.

-The film shares the animation style and some of the cast of Superman: The Animated Series, although it is not part of the DCAU.
+The film used the animation style of Superman: The Animated Series and featured most of its main cast, although it is independent from the DCAU.

+This is Shelley Fabares's final performance before her retirement and passing in 2026.

 Plot

 Brainiac crash lands back on Earth and hijacks Lex Labs to collect Earth's data and amass the power of its weapons systems.
 Lois Lane and Jimmy Olsen are sent to one of Lex Luthor's laboratories after Brainiac arrives on Earth on a meteor, successfully dodging attempts made by Luthor's satellite Lex 9000 to destroy him in an attempt to boost his popularity against Superman.
 Superman shortly arrives and finds Brainiac downloading data from the computers with information relating to LexCorp weaponry.
 After a battle, Superman seemingly destroys Brainiac with his ice breath.

 Witnessing the incident, and seeing how his satellite could be used as an effective weapon against Superman, Luthor finds Brainiac's intact brain chip and uses it to reactivate him.
 He then proposes that Brainiac, with the technology of LexCorp as well as Kryptonite, defeat Superman, and then Luthor would step in to chase Brainiac away from the Earth, making him appear to be a hero, where he will then be free to conquer other planets, leaving Luthor in charge of Earth.
 Brainiac accepts the agreement, and proceeds to rebuild and improve himself using Lex 9000 as his new body.

 Meanwhile, Clark Kent contemplates revealing his secret identity to Lois.
 The opportunity presents itself when editor Perry White, due to staff shortages, sends Clark and Lois to review a restaurant in Metropolis.
 However, Brainiac returns, injuring Superman and Lois with his Kryptonite rays.
 It is revealed that Lois has been infected with a metallic-based poison that if not treated, would prove fatal.

 Feeling guilty, Superman obtains a sample of Lois' blood from the hospital and returns to the Fortress of Solitude to analyze it, discovering that the only cure for her condition is the chemical Argonium 44, obtained from the Phantom Zone.
 However, Brainiac is able to locate Superman in his Antarctic retreat, and attempts to download the information of Krypton from his computer.
 Superman then initiates a self-destruct sequence and escapes to the Phantom Zone, with Brainiac presuming him to be dead.